 They offer instant gratification to users looking for a quick and urgent solution.

 Once the users’ needs are satisfied, then they might show interest in any incidental information that you can offer, which can get them to go in for a trial or fill up your pop-up form.

 Like for example, CrazyEgg states: ‘Start your 30-day free trial.
 Cancel Anytime’, right below the heatmap.

 Headline Analyzer has a CTA button ‘Analyze Now’ which provides a quick and easy-to-implement solution to the user.
 There’s a ‘Sign Up Free Now’ at the top right corner.
 By having the Analyze Now button, an instant service/solution is provided.

 Google gets it right — as usual — with ‘Get Your Grade’ and in the anticipation of availing this service you give in and just like that they’ve got your email id.

-FOMO CTAs thrive on the psychology of scarcity and urgency.
+FOMO CTA buttons thrive on the psychology of scarcity and urgency.
 Anything that’s scarce or rare will definitely pull users; when there’s an added limitation on time and availability you’ve hit the jackpot.
 Grab your E-Book Now!

 Download your coupons today only!
 The word claim adds an extra tinge of urgency, almost hinting-get it before anyone else does.

-Words like ‘Save’ and ‘Reserve’ further milk the FOMO psychology.
+Words like ‘Save’ and ‘Reserve’ further trigger the FOMO psychology.